 Although Inner Mongolian borrows its word for ‘phone’ from Chinese, surprisingly the word for mobile phone or cellphone is the same as in Mongolia, namely гар утас gar utas ‘hand phone’:

 Other examples of Chinese influence are more subtle.
 The word for ‘bus’:

-The word for bus given here is нийтийн машин тэрэг niitiŋ mashiŋ tereg ‘public automobile’.
-This is a direct translation from Chinese gōnggòng qìchē (公共汽车 / 公共汽車) ‘public automobile’ = ‘bus’.
+This is given as нийтийн машин тэрэг niitiŋ mashiŋ tereg ‘public automobile’.
+This is a direct translation from Chinese gōnggòng qìchē (公共汽车/公共汽車) ‘public automobile’ = ‘bus’.
 Incidentally, машин тэрэг mashiŋ tereg is a collocation less often found in Mongolia, where машин mashiŋ by itself is normally used for ‘car’, ‘truck’ etc.

 The Mongolians call a ‘bus’ автобус avtobus, again from Russian, although in normal conversation it has come to be pronounced more like автус avtus.
-(As a further twist, the Chinese model for the Inner Mongolian name is now becoming old-fashioned in Chinese, where gōngjiāo-chē (公交车 / 公交車) ‘public transport car’ seems to be becoming the more favoured form.)
+(As a further twist, the Chinese model for the Inner Mongolian name is now becoming old-fashioned in Chinese, where gōngjiāo-chē (公交车/公交車) ‘public transport car’ seems to be becoming the favoured form.)

 While it may seem that the Inner Mongolians are heavily influenced by Chinese, there is plenty of vocabulary where they use non-Chinese international vocabulary.
 For example, the computer: